 Types of Injunctions in Singapore

-How to Obtain an Injunction
+How to Obtain an Injunction in Singapore

 In contrast to an interim injunction application which is temporary in nature, the court can also grant a final injunction after holding a trial.